StudyFrenchSpanish

 Cd’A Global Language Centre is another Korean institute in Kolkata.

-Located in the vicinity of Salt Lake, Cd’A provides both Extensive (Standard sessions) & Intensive (Crash program) in Korean to candidates.
+Located near Salt Lake, Cd’A offers both Extensive (Standard sessions) & Intensive (Crash programs) Korean programs for candidates.

-The center also offers customized courses at flexible timing.
+The center also offers customized courses at flexible times.

 Address: BJ-11, Sector 2, Salt Lake City, Kolkata.